 What has changed?

 As a point of comparison, here’s how the challenge previously worked:

-- You’ll be matched to Gold or Diamond status for a period of 90 days
+- You could be be matched to Gold or Diamond status for a period of 90 days

-- If you want your status extended through March 31, 2020, you have to complete the following stays at Hilton-affiliated properties within 90 days:
+- If you wanted to extend your status, you had to complete the following number of stays within 90 days:

 - 4 stays for Honors Gold status

 So what has changed here is that maintaining status is based on how many nights you stay, rather than how many stays you make.
 Furthermore, you can no longer get Diamond status up front, but rather only based on your stays over the course of 90 days.

 How to request a Hilton Honors status challenge

 In order to request a status challenge you just have to fill out the online form with your first name, last name, email address, Honors account number, and the status you’re trying to match.